Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 April 12th, 2001;

 I don't think she lost her spark that day;

-She passed it on to me.
+I like to think she passed it on to me.

-Every time she gave a real answer to my _"Mom, how many stars are there in the sky?"_,
+And every time she gave a real answer to my _"Mom, how many stars are there in the sky?"_;

-And every time she sat with me to solder a PCB, debug a motherboard;
+Every time she sat with me to solder a PCB or debug a motherboard;

 She made sure that the spark stays.